AntennaPod/antennapod.github.io/_blog/2023-09-09-curating your podcast archive.md

 ## Step no. 1: switch off those updates

-As you don’t expect new episodes to be published anymore for this podcast, you can safely disable its “[Keep updated](https://antennapod.org/documentation/automation/refreshing-podcasts)” setting.
-That way, AntennaPod will refresh your subscriptions faster, as it will only do so for active ones.

-If you aren’t sure whether new episodes will be published, you can still refresh this podcast manually (by swiping down on that podcast’s screen or by using the refresh icon on the same screen), or toggle back the “Keep updated” setting at any time.

 {% include image.html
    alt="Where to find the settings described in Steps no. 1 and 2." loc="/assets/images/blog/2023"